OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:78

-> May the arrogant be ashamed, for they wrong me with lies;
+> May the proud be ashamed, for they wrong me with lies;
 > But I shall reflect on Your precepts.

 ## Psalm 119:79